Points de contrôle

 Congratulations!

-You built a Network Load Balancer and an Application Load Balancer then practiced using instance templates and managed instance groups.
+In this lab, you have built a Network Load Balancer and an Application Load Balancer as well as practiced using instance templates and managed instance groups.

 Next steps / Learn more

-- Setting up an external passthrough Network Load Balancer with a backend service
+- Set up an external passthrough Network Load Balancer with a backend service

-- Setting up a classic Application Load Balancer with a managed instance group backend
+- Set up a classic Application Load Balancer with a managed instance group backend

 - External Application Load Balancer overview